-The cancellation applicant must have been a permanent resident for five years (8 USC 1229b(a)(1)) and must have resided in the United States continuously for seven years after having been admitted in any status (e.g., as a permanent resident, tourist, or student).
-8 USC 1229b(a)(2).
+The cancellation applicant must have been a permanent resident for five years (8 USC \$1229b(a)(1)) and must have resided in the United States continuously for seven years after having been admitted in any status (e.g., as a permanent resident, tourist, or student).
+8 USC \$1229b(a)(2).
 The five years will continue to accrue throughout the resident's removal proceedings and, if the resident contests deportability, into federal review of a removal order.
-The seven-year continuous residence requirement is deemed to have ended on the occurrence of either of the following events: (a) the issuance of the Notice to Appear, the charging paper beginning removal proceedings under 8 USC §1229, or (b) the applicant's commission of certain offenses referenced in 8 USC §1182(a)(2) that render him or her inadmissible or deportable.
-8 USC §1229b(d)(1).
-These offenses that "stop the clock" on the seven years are crimes involving moral turpitude, prostitution, drug offenses, and conviction of two or more offenses with an aggregate five-year sentence.
+The seven-year continuous residence requirement is deemed to have ended on the occurrence of either of the following events: (a) the issuance of the Notice to Appear, the charging paper beginning removal proceedings under 8 USC \$1229b(d)(2) that render him or her inadmissible or deportable.
+8 USC \$1229b(d)(1).
+These offenses that "stop the clock" on the seven years are crimes involving moral turpitude, prostitution, drug offenses, and conviction of two or more offenses with an aggregate five-year sentence, if the person becomes deportable or inadmissible because of the offense.

 ▶ Note: An immigration attorney's assistance may be needed to determine if charges would come within the "clock-stopping" category.
+If the defendant needs more time to accrue the seven years, where possible he or she should plead to an offense that occurred later rather than earlier in time.
 Further, an argument may exist that the clock should stop on conviction, not commission, of the offense (under 8 USC §1182(a)(2), a noncitizen is usually not deportable until conviction).
 See Brady, California Criminal Law and Immigration §11.10 (2002).
 In that case, the date of conviction is critical, and the possibility of delaying conviction until the seven years accrue might be a factor in defense strategy.